Republican Party (United States): Affirmative action

 Republicans generally oppose affirmative action, often describing it as a "quota system" and believing that it is not meritocratic and is counter-productive socially, with critics arguing that it promotes reverse discrimination.
 According to a 2023 ABC poll, a majority of Americans (52%) and 75% of Republicans supported the Supreme Court's decision in Students for Fair Admissions v.
 Harvard prohibiting race as a factor in college admissions, compared to only 26% of Democrats.

-The 2012 Republican national platform stated, "We support efforts to help low-income individuals get a fair chance based on their potential and individual merit; but we reject preferences, quotas, and set-asides, as the best or sole methods through which fairness can be achieved, whether in government, education or corporate boardrooms...Merit, ability, aptitude, and results should be the factors that determine advancement in our society."
+The 2012 Republican national platform stated, "We support efforts to help low-income individuals get a fair chance based on their potential and individual merit; but we reject preferences, quotas, and set-asides, as the best or sole methods through which fairness can be achieved, whether in government, education, or corporate boardrooms...Merit, ability, aptitude, and results should be the factors that determine advancement in our society."

-Gun ownership
+Gun policy

-A 2021 survey of U.S. opinion on gun control issues, revealing deep divides along political lines.

-Republicans generally support gun ownership rights and oppose laws regulating guns.
-According to a 2023 Pew Research Center poll, 45% of Republicans and Republican-leaning independents personally own firearms, compared to 32% for the general public and 20% of Democrats and Democratic-leaning independents.
+Both major parties in the United States support policies on gun ownership, in comparison to a large majority of the world, which give broad legality to the possession of private firearms.
+The modern Republican Party is now often seen as more favorable to laissez-faire gun laws.
 The National Rifle Association of America, a special interest group in support of gun ownership, has consistently aligned itself with the Republican Party.
 Following gun control measures under the Clinton administration, such as the Violent Crime Control and Law Enforcement Act of 1994, the Republicans allied with the NRA during the Republican Revolution in 1994.
 Since then, the NRA has consistently backed Republican candidates and contributed financial support.

-In contrast, George H. W. Bush, formerly a lifelong NRA member, was highly critical of the organization following their response to the Oklahoma City bombing authored by CEO Wayne LaPierre, and publicly resigned in protest.
+Scholars note that Republicans and conservatives have historically supported forms of gun control when leftist groups, including Black Power and feminist movements, embrace "guns as tools for resistance and self‐defense against systemic oppression".